Plymouth, Massachusetts: Government

 Plymouth is represented in the Massachusetts House of Representatives as a part of the First and Twelfth Plymouth Districts.
 The town is represented in the Massachusetts Senate as a part of the Plymouth and Barnstable district, which also includes Bourne, Falmouth, Kingston, Pembroke, and Sandwich.
 On the state level, primary but shared patrolling responsibility of the town's limited access highways falls upon the Seventh (Bourne) Barracks of Troop D of the Massachusetts State Police.

 On the national level, Plymouth is a part of Massachusetts's 9th congressional district, and is currently represented by William R. Keating.
 The state's senior (Class I) member of the United States Senate is Elizabeth Warren.
 The state's current junior (Class II) Senator is Edward Markey.

-On the local level, the town uses the representative town meeting form of government, led by a town manager and a board of selectmen.
+On the local level, the town was governed by an open town meeting from 1622 until 1954.
+In 1953, citizens voted to adopt a representative town meeting form of government, led by a town manager and a board of selectmen.
 The current town manager of Plymouth is Derek Brindisi.

 Plymouth has a centralized municipal police force, the Plymouth Police Department.
 The town also has a professional fire department, with seven firehouses spread around the town.
 There are also six post offices for the town's five ZIP codes, with one in the downtown area, one in North Plymouth, one in Manomet, one in White Horse Beach, one near the Plymouth County Jail, and one near the town forest in "The Village Green" shopping area of The Pinehills.

 The town has a public library, with a branch location in Manomet.
 Both libraries are a part of the Old Colony Library Network, which services 28 libraries throughout the South Shore.
 Additionally, as a seat of Plymouth County, there are several county facilities located in Plymouth.
 These include a County farm, the Registry of Deeds, two jails (the Massachusetts Correctional Institution – Plymouth and the Plymouth County Correctional Facility) and the County Courthouse.